Link Search Menu Expand Document

 Gateway Devices Configuration

-The ESP Campus for large networks includes a gateway cluster in the services aggregation layer.
-In this design, WLANs are tunneled to the gateways to take advantage of advanced policy enforcement and firewall capabilities available on the platform.
+In large-scale campus networks, gateway clusters are deployed within the services aggregation layer.
+Wireless LANs (WLANs) are tunneled to these gateways to take advantage of advanced policy enforcement and firewall capabilities available on the platform.
 Gateway clustering is implemented to ensure high availability and throughput.

-This section describes how to deploy a gateway in Aruba Central using the Zero Touch Provisioning (ZTP) process.
-The table below shows VLANs and IP addresses used in the following procedures.
+This section outlines the steps to deploy a gateway in Central using the Zero Touch Provisioning (ZTP) process.
+The table below provides details on the VLANs and IP addresses used in the procedures.

 Example: IP Addresses and VLAN ID